DevopediaOrg/express-blog/README.md

 });
 ```

+Try sending the response as `res.json(docs)`.
+Can you explain why the browser (Firefox) displays the response differently?
+If browser does caching, you will not see any change.
+You can disable caching by customizing the response header:
+`res.append('Cache-Control', 'private, no-cache, no-store, must-revalidate');`

 # 6. Design the Blog (br0.6)

+## 6.1 Requirements

 It's time to build our blog app.
 We want the following features:
 * Display list of published articles from most recent to the oldest